cast-bucket/cast-bucket/README.md

 # Cast-Bucket

-An open source podcast application written using Electron and React.
-JavaScript FTW!
+An open source cross-platform podcast app for developers written using React Native.